Water supply and sanitation in India

 In 2018, 98.7% of Indians had access to the basic water and sanitation facilities.
 India faces challenges ranging from sourcing water for its megacities to its distribution network which is intermittent in rural areas with continuous distribution networks just beginning to emerge.
 Non-revenue water is a challenge.

-The share of Indians with access to improved sources of water increased significantly from 72% in 1990 to 88% in 2008 and currently stands at 98.7% in 2018.
-In 1980, rural sanitation coverage was estimated at 1%.
-By 2018, it reached over 98%.
+The share of Indians with access to improved sources of water increased significantly from 72% in 1990 to 88% in 2008 and stood at 98.7% in 2018.
 However, many people still lack access to water and sewage infrastructure.